-A. Informing Materials
+G. Informing Materials

-1. Informing materials include Solano County Problem Resolution forms.
-2. Contractor shall ensure that informing materials are printable and given to those requesting services within 5 business days in a minimum of 12-point font.
-3. Contractor shall ensure that Informing Materials are made available in County threshold language of Spanish, and alternative formats (audio and large font).
+1. Informing materials include the most updated version of the Solano County BHP Guide to Mental Health Services, Provider Directory, Problem Resolution forms, notices of service denial or termination.
+2. Contractor shall ensure that informing materials are printable and given to those requesting services within 5 business days in a minimum of 12 point font.
+3. Contractor shall ensure that Informing Materials are made available in County threshold language of Spanish as well as the language of Tagalog, and in alternative formats (large font).
+4. Contractor shall provide written taglines communicating the availability of written translations or oral interpretation in specific other languages. - a.
+A hard-copy page of taglines in all prevalent non-English languages in the State of California, as provided by County BHP Quality Assurance, must be attached to all written materials provided to those requesting services.